1964 Sugar Bowl

 The 1964 Sugar Bowl was the thirtieth edition of the college football bowl game, played at Tulane Stadium in New Orleans, Louisiana, on Wednesday, January 1.
 Part of the 1963–64 bowl game season, it matched the seventh-ranked Ole Miss Rebels and the #8 Alabama Crimson Tide, both of the Southeastern Conference (SEC), although the two teams had not met in years.
+This would mark the last Sugar Bowl with two SEC teams until 2026.

 The matchup was the first between the flagship universities of these neighboring states in almost two decades (1944), and only the second in over thirty years.
 In a defensive struggle, Alabama upset the Rebels 12–7 without scoring a touchdown.

 New Orleans received a rare substantial snowfall of 3.6 in the previous day, and cleared snow lay in large banks around the edges of the field.

 Teams

 Alabama

 This was Bear Bryant's sixth season as head coach at Alabama.
 The Crimson Tide lost to Florida and long-time rival Auburn en route to an 8–2 regular season.
 Originally wanting to pit Navy against Ole Miss, the Sugar Bowl extended the invitation to Alabama with two weeks remaining in the regular season.
 This was their seventeenth bowl appearance and the fourth in the Sugar Bowl.

 On December 9, several days prior to the regular season finale against Miami, junior quarterback Joe Namath was suspended for the remainder of the season by Bryant.
 Sophomore Steve Sloan started at quarterback for the Crimson Tide in the final two games.